spontus/arch-wireless/README.md

 installation :)
 -------------
 1. clone the repo
-2. symlink "wireless" into /etc/rc.d using "ln -s"
+2. symlink `wireless` into /etc/rc.d using `ln -s`
-3. make sure "wireless" is executable using "chmod +x"
+3. make sure `wireless` is executable using `chmod +x`
-4. create a new file called "/etc/essids" and list the essids of your networks there, eg. homewifi eduroam workwifi if homewifi and eduroam are both in range it will connect to homewifi
+4. create a new file called `/etc/essids` and list the essids of your networks there, eg. homewifi eduroam workwifi if homewifi and eduroam are both in range it will connect to homewifi
 5. add your authentication-details to /etc/wpa_supplicant.conf, see https://wiki.archlinux.org/index.php/WPA_supplicant for instructions
-6. open "rc.conf" with your favorite editor, eg "sudo vim /etc/rc.conf"
+6. open `rc.conf` with your favorite editor, eg `sudo vim /etc/rc.conf`
-7. Paste this somewhere in the file, preferably below the "NETWORKS"-section
+7. Paste this somewhere in the file, preferably below the `NETWORKS`-section
     # Wireless setup

     # Wireless interface, (default wlan0)
     WIRELESS_INTERFACE=wlan0

     # List of essids to recognise, in descending priority order (default /etc/essids)
     ESSID_LIST=/etc/essids

     # wpa_supplicant configuration file, (default /etc/wpa_supplicant.conf)
     WPA_SUPPLICANT_CONF=/etc/wpa_supplicant.conf

     # Kernel module to insert and remove (optional)
     WIRELESS_MODULE=iwlagn
 8. change the above variables to conform to your system
-9. test it by running "sudo rc.d start wireless"
+9. test it by running `sudo rc.d start wireless`
-10. add "@wireless" to the "DAEMONS" array in "rc.conf" to autoconnect to a known network in range upon boot
+10. add `@wireless` to the `DAEMONS` array in `rc.conf` to autoconnect to a known network in range upon boot

 (un-)supported features!
 ------------------------